 He was created a baronet on 21 September 1802, and died near Norwich in May 1803.

 Dickson married firstly Elizabeth Porter who died in 1799, and secondly, a year later, a young woman named Frances Anne Willis, the daughter of a clergyman.
 Following Dickson’ s death she married the future Major-General Edward James O’Brien.
 His only daughter, Elizabeth, married her cousin, Captain William Dickson of the Army, in 1791 but he was killed on Saint-Domingue in 1795 .
 She later became the third wife of Admiral John Child Purvis.
-He lived at Hardingham in Norfolk.
+His residence was Hardingham Hall, near Norwich in Norfolk.